-The "Stream Routing" page is used to manage all the network's streaming connections.
+The "Stream Routing" page is used to manage all of the network's streaming connections.
 From here you can connect a sender to a receiver, or interrogate the existing connections.

 The page lists all available senders (on the left) and receivers (on the right).
+In the example above, there are Filters applied to restrict the view.

-• In each case, there are two parts to the label: <device>/<sender> or <device>/<receiver>.
+• For each source and destination, there are two parts to the label: <device>/<sender> or <device>/<receiver>.

 Applying a Filter